 Luther's crime?
 He had written to his local archbishop complaining about the sale of indulgences, a practice that enabled the wealthy to buy their way into heaven by paying off their sins.
 Perhaps not surprisingly, given the track record for sex, decadence and consumption of Popes such as Alexander VI, father of the famous poisoner Lucrezia Borgia, Luther also decided the Church was corrupt.

 After his ex-communication, Martin became an outlaw, meaning that any man was allowed to kill him without penalty.
 Despite that, he survived to marry a former nun, have six children, and raise his church.

 We are drinking to Martin Luther, all the religions that he inadvertently helped create, and particularly to humanism with a Cardinale.

 On this day in 1984, the FTSE 100 share index, a compilation of the 100 top companies listed on the London Stock Exchange, started trading, with a value of 1000, and the aim of establishing the overall performance of stocks and shares in London.
-Today, it's worth seven times that amount, and barely a quarter of the companies originally listed still make the cut.
+Today, it's worth many times that amount.

 Before the FTSE 100, investors relied on an index called the FT 30, which many consider still a better index of how British businesses are actually doing.
 Why?
 Because like financial institutions the world over, the FTSE 100 is globalised.
 What it measures is lightning-fast trades between computer systems, of shares in businesses often with only the most token foothold in the UK, rather than things being bought, sold, or (heaven forfend) made.